dapr/python-sdk/examples/actor-pubsub-simple/README.md

 # Example - Publish Actor to messages with PubSub

-This example utilizes a publisher and a subscriber to show the pubsub actor pattern, it also shows `PublishActorEvent`, `OnTopicEvent`, `GetTopicSubscriptions`, and `TopicEventResponse` functionality.
+This example utilizes a publisher and a subscriber to show the pubsub actor pattern, it also shows `PublishActorEvent`, `OnTopicEvent`, and `GetTopicSubscriptions` functionality.
 It creates a publisher and calls the `publish_actor_event` method in the `DaprClient`.
-It will create a gRPC subscriber and bind the `OnTopicEvent` method, which gets triggered after a message is published to the subscribed topic.
+It will create a http subscriber and receive the cloud event as a JSON, which gets triggered after a message is published to the subscribed topic.
-The subscriber will tell dapr to retry delivery of the first message it receives, logging that the message will be retried, and printing it at least once to standard output.

 > **Note:** Make sure to use the latest proto bindings